 Use metal or glass containers wherever possible, as these will stop any intruders from gnawing their way into your food supplies.
 Cardboard boxes and plastic bags are no problem for rats, and even plastic containers will give way to those impressive teeth eventually, so metal and glass are the way to go.

 It’s also important to ensure that said containers have tight fitting lids as well.
 Rats are extremely intelligent and inquisitive animals, so a loose lid will prove no deterrent to a hungry rodent on the prowl.

 Make sure these precautionary measure extend to your pet supplies, too.
-Be sure to clean up all traces of cat or dog food as soon as your pet has finished eating.
+Be sure to clean up all traces of cat or dog food (even vegan dog food!) as soon as your pet has finished eating.
 Granted, leftover scraps are not an issue with most dogs, but just be aware of how attractive even the tiniest of morsels can be to a roving rodent.